-There are plenty of parks and nature trails in Red Deer to explore during the summer and autumn before snow fall.
-In the winter, you can go downhill skiing or snowboarding at the area’s skiing resorts.
+There are plenty of parks and nature trails in Red Deer to explore during the summer and autumn before snowfall.
+In the winter, you can go downhill skiing or snowboarding at the area’s ski resorts.

 Population: 1 million (just under)

 Edmonton is the northernmost city in North America, with a population of over one million.
 The metropolitan area has approximately 1.4 million residents.
 It is an affordable city with a multicultural population.
 The residents of Edmonton have more disposable income than many other Canadians thanks to the high average household income.

 The city is surrounded by rivers and forests, mountains and lakes and is a haven for people who love their winter sports.
 But it’s not just winter sports that are big in Edmonton.
 The city has been nicknamed the festival city of Canada because the city hosts over fifty festivals every year.

 There is a strong employment market in Edmonton, traditionally in the oil and gas industry and agriculture, but more recently in technology and retail.
 Edmonton is home to many top technology companies and the West Edmonton Mall, which is the biggest mall in North America.

 Population: 1.3 million

 Calgary has the third-largest population in Canada and the largest in Alberta.
 It is a multicultural city with all the amenities you would expect to find in a city of its size.
 It is a clean city and the local government invests in being environmentally friendly.
 The city has a stable economy and is home to many notable businesses, including major oil companies.